 Discs for alpha spectrometry source preparation

 TrisKem is providing stainless steel discs for electrodeposition source preparation.
-Silver and nickel discs as well as an auto-deposition kit are available for the particular case of polonium auto-deposition.
+Silver and nickel discs as well as an auto-deposition kit (see next page) are available for the particular case of polonium auto-deposition.